marcglasberg/assorted_layout_widgets/README.md

 # assorted_layout_widgets

-I will slowly but surely add interesting widgets to this package.
+I will slowly but surely add interesting widgets, classes and methods to this package.

-Widgets, classes and methods in this package:
+Despite the package name, they are not only related to layout.
+Here they are:

 * `ColumnSuper`
 * `RowSuper`